joy094/macca_gateway_international/README.md

-# 🚀 Project Title: makkahgatewayint
+# 🚀 Project Title: MakkahGateWayINT

-Welcome to the **makkahgatewayinternational** repository!
+Welcome to the **MakkahGateWayInternational** repository!
 This is a modern, super-fast, and fully responsive static website built using core web technologies (HTML, CSS, and JavaScript).

 ---